kletobias/p2022/_projects/first_article_portfolio_teenage_models.md

 first created a DataBlock and from that a dataloaders object.

-This made it possible for us to instantiate a vision_learner object, that used one of two resnet architecture variants.
+This made it possible for us to instantiate a vision_learner object, that used one of two **ResNet** architecture variants.
 The list of setups was created, setups were built and logged.
 At this point we have a *tidy* DataFrame with all the logged data.

 In *Part 2*, we analyze the logged data in the DataFrame and build more combinations (*Batch No. 2*) to answer our questions, that we have after analyzing the DataFrame with the results of *Batch No. 1*.